LL.M. : Important Information for International Students

 How should I prepare for success in my LL.M. study at Lewis & Clark?

 It is important to recognize that legal education in the United States differs in very significant ways from legal education in most other countries.
 First, U.S. law schools teach at the graduate level rather than the undergraduate level.
 Second, the common-law system of education relies on the Socratic method of instruction, where professors expect students to be actively engaged in their education, to be able to respond to questions in class, and to understand how the courts shape the law as an equal partner with the U.S. legislature and administration.
 Third, at Lewis & Clark, the level of instruction is even more demanding;our international students are often surprised by how many small discussion seminars we offer and by the close interactions between students and professors.
 The kind of active, creative legal thinking that typifies American law schools and the common law system can be daunting for lawyers trained in civil code systems, and the final exams in American law courses often demand not only knowledge of the law but an ability to construct legal arguments on behalf of various parties and to think critically about the law.

-With these differences in mind, our two-credit International LL.M.
-Seminar: Introduction to U.S. Environmental Law and Legal Study provides international students with a concentrated introduction to United States legal structure and law study.
+With these differences in mind, our two-credit Introduction to U.S. Environmental Law and Legal Study provides international students with a concentrated introduction to United States legal structure and law study.
 This seminar is a prerequisite for all Lewis & Clark international LL.M.s who were not trained in the common law tradition.
 You must successfully pass this seminar (or an equivalent offered at another U.S. law school) before taking the rest of your LL.M. classes.
-The Seminar begins the first week of August, before the fall semester begins.
+The Seminar begins August 18, 2014, before the fall semester begins.

 Additionally, if you would like to prepare independently for study in the United States while you are still in your home country, our director would be happy to give you suggestions for readings you can do at home.